Brief: This quick guide shows you all the basic Git commands and their usage. You can download these commands for quick reference.

 I am using Ubuntu in this tutorial but you can use any Linux distribution of your choice.
 Apart from installation, rest all commands are the same in all Linux distributions.

-To install git run this command :
+To install git on Ubuntu and other Ubuntu-based systems, run this command :

 sudo apt-get install git-core

 After it finishes downloading, you will have Git installed and ready to use.